 As a magicka NB who could stealth everywhere, find your way to wherever the two opposing factions are fighting.
 Once you’re there, throw out as much AoE damage as you can without actually getting into the fighting.
 Caltrops used to work well, though don’t do enough damage to get you the AP that you want these days.
-Inevitable Detonation was the go-to skill, as casting it on an EP player would damage all EP players and all DC players in the area (I was playing AD) with enough to get a nice amount of AP regardless of who won the fights.
-I’ve tried this a few times in the past month, and it works even better with three Swift traited jewelry and a speed potion for extra movement speed (in addition to Concealed Weapon extra speed while cloaked), as it’s easier to extricate yourself from a situation after you’ve been seen.
-This technique was what once got me the title “Grand God of AP Whores”.
+Inevitable Detonation was the go-to skill.
+As an AD player, casting it on an EP player would damage all EP players and all DC players in the area with enough to get a nice amount of AP regardless of who won the fights.
+Surviving can be challenging, so keep in mind movement speed as you’ll want to get away from the zergs as soon as they start to take more notice of you.
+This technique was what once got me the title “Grand God of AP Whores“.

 In order to understand a lot of the ways AP works, a person has to spend many hours testing every skill.
 Over time and different patches, AP gains have changed based on damage, healing, synergies, buff application, debuff removal, and debuff application.
 The results of the below have changed over time, and I will not share past and current test results – though this has always been a very important series of tests at each major patch that relates to the creation of new strategies on how I’ve made a lot of AP when solo/duo.
 Here are a few tests that you could perform to see how each skill that you have available impact AP gains.
 In the past (when I really cared about AP farming) I maintained spreadsheets for each skill in every tree available to any character on which I’ve wanted to make AP: